metal-stack/mini-lab/README.md

 - to keep the demo small there is no EVPN
 - machine restart and destroy does not work because we cannot change the boot order via IPMI in the lab easily (virtual-bmc could, but it's buggy)
-- login to the machines is only possible with virsh console
+- login to the machines is possible with virsh console, login to the firewall is possible with SSH from your local machine

 ## Try it out